 You can dramatically increase your learning power by efficiently traversing study materials and keeping good records.
 Find the information you need quickly and document it as required.
 Be purposeful.

 For example, you can store useful pages on key topics using browser bookmarks.
 Another idea is to use online flashcards to keep your thoughts organised.
 Create a folder for each of your classes and then make cards for each topic.

 14. Find Joy in Studying

-Make the study process enjoyable for yourself.
-Play happy or mellow music to fit your mood, and drink coffee or caffeinated soft drink if that helps.
-Find a peaceful space to keep you calm and focused and create a welcoming study environment.
+Try to make the study process enjoyable for yourself.
+Perhaps play happy or mellow music to fit your mood, and drink coffee or caffeinated soft drink if that helps.
+Find a peaceful space to keep you calm and focused, and create a welcoming study environment.

 15. Take Regular Breaks